adithyaphilip/csd-blog/website/content/2025/prudentia-fairness.md

 (like Netflix, which at its highest quality still consumes just 8 Mbps, less than half the bandwidth available in the moderately-constrained setting).

-We use this unique infrastructure to test a diverse set of services spanning streaming video on demand, file distribution, web browsing, real-time video conferencing, and the baseline CCAs NewReno, Cubic and BBR(using iPerf3), a pair at a time.
-The results from Prudentia's tests are available to all at [https://internetfairness.net/](https://internetfairness.net/)&#8212;providing the public with an independent watchdog that quantifies which services win and lose and by how much, helping both service owners and the wider community identify and correct excessively unfair outcomes.
+We use this unique infrastructure to test a diverse range of services spanning streaming video on demand, file distribution, web browsing, real-time video conferencing, and the baseline CCAs NewReno, Cubic and BBR using [iPerf3](https://iperf.fr/), a pair at a time.
+The results from Prudentia's tests are available to all at [https://internetfairness.net/](https://internetfairness.net/)&#8212;providing the public access to an independent watchdog that quantifies which services win and lose and by how much.
+We hope this enables both service owners and the wider community identify and correct excessively unfair outcomes.

 # Internet Fairness Outcomes
 Prudentia has been running continuously for over two years, and has uncovered a wealth of insights into service interactions